 If you are a co-author on a paper that does not originate from VIMS, you are responsibile for getting a contribution number on the article.

 Contact [[v|coughlin,C. Coughlin]] or other staff members for a Contribution number (to replace the x's) when confirmation is received that the paper has been accepted for publication.
 Acceptance is assumed when notification is sent to author that the paper will be published when revisions are made and a manuscript, file or email is returned.

 Provide the Library with the following information when you request a contribution number:

 - the editor's or publisher's letter or email indicating acceptance, and

 - the title page of the paper with correct spelling of title and author's name(s).

 You are the second, third, fifth, etc. author:

 Stay in contact with the first author and communicate your need to have the contribution number statement included.
 You may not have an opportunity to edit a copy of the paper.
 Try to get the "Contribution No.xxxx" statement on the original manuscript.
-The first author will have to call you for the number to replace the x's when he or she edits the paper.
+The first author will have to contact you for the number to replace the x's when final edits are done on the paper.

 Conferences that want papers for proceedings submitted at the meeting: